HY$ Here's Your Share · An accountability ledger DAY — · JUL 2026

 Why 156 million voters

 156.3 million Americans cast a ballot in the 2024 presidential election — the second-highest turnout in U.S. history.
 We use this denominator because the vote, more than the tax return, is the lever of democratic consent.
-Congress hasn't authorized this war (the War Powers Resolution challenges in both chambers have failed seven times in the Senate, four in the House).
+Congress never authorized this war.
+In June, for the first time in the War Powers Act's 53-year history, both chambers passed a resolution directing the president to exit — 215–208 in the House (June 3), 50–48 in the Senate (June 23).
+It was non-binding; strikes resumed July 6.
 The math here is the receipt voters got without a vote.

 02